Pearson's Candy Company: Ownership changes

 The Pearson family sold the company in 1968 to ITT/Continental Baking, a New York firm.
 ITT/Continental Baking sold the company to an out-of-state confectionery partnership in 1979.
-During this time, sales declined due to problems with availability and product changes, such as a wrapper redesign and recipe change of the Nut Goodie.
+During that time, sales declined due to problems with availability and product changes, such as a wrapper redesign and recipe change of the Nut Goodie.

 In 1985, the company was purchased by Larry Hassler and Judith Johnston.
 The company's previous owners had split up, causing the bank to offer the company in the leveraged buyout.
 The Nut Goodie's original wrapper and recipe were restored and, despite the loss of a label contract with General Mills to produce Nature Valley granola bars, which accounted for 1.4 million bars daily and 85 percent of the company's total tonnage, Pearson's became profitable again in December 1992.
 In early 1998, Pearson's acquired the Bun Bar trademark from Clark Bar America.
 Pearson's introduced Flurries in 2004.

 In August 2011, Pearson's was acquired by Brynwood Partners IV, who sold their interest in Pearson's Candy to Spell Capital of Minneapolis, in November 2018.

-In 2022, Pearson's was sold to the Annabelle Candy Company in Hayward, California.
+In 2022, Pearson's was sold to the Annabelle Candy Company which is owned by Promise Holdings.

+Factory Closure

+In 2026, it was announced Pearson's was closing their St. Paul Factory.